casdoor/casdoor-website/docs/permission/adapter.md

 :::tip

-You can only add one policy in one time.
-New added policy is in the first row in the table, but actually it will be saved at the last row.
-So next time you sync the policies, it will appear in the last row of the table.
+You can only add one policy at one time.
+The newly added policy is in the first row in the table, but actually, it will be saved in the last row.
+So next time you sync the policies, they will appear in the last row of the table.

 :::